How to Use Canva: 101 Fantastic Visual Designs You Can Create

 Everything from conference registration forms to the flyers that you use to market the event, you can fire up Canva and use the program to design your items.

-But it doesn’t have to stop there, you can also create your digital marketing media too for your events and items like these:
+It doesn’t have to stop there, you can also create your digital marketing media too for your events and items like these:

 - Swag Bag Inserts